Elquintas/conversational_teddy/README.md

 ## Summary

-Welcome to Marvin, an interactive storytelling bot designed for very simple and deterministic speech-based interactions.
+Welcome to Marvin, a god trapped inside a voodo doll that you need to set free through simple and deterministic speech-based interactions.

 Marvin currently supports the following 6 intentions:
 ```sh